orancanoren/piegon/README.md

 ## Important

-Espionage relies on cryptoran, which is not cryptographically secure.
-Both cryptoran and Espionage are primarily developed for the satisfying nerdy desires of the author.
+Espionage relies on cryptoran, which I am building for educational purposes only.
+You should __not__ rely neither on Espionage nor cryptoran for ensuring security in your system.